-No. Australian private health funds only provide cover for medical and hospital expenses you incur in Australia.
+No, Australian health insurance doesn't cover cover international travel, and you can't claim for medical expenses incurred overseas.
+Australian private health funds only provide cover for medical and hospital expenses you incur in Australia.
 Private health insurance hospital cover can provide benefits for any medical service listed on the Medicare Benefits Schedule (MBS), but Medicare only provides cover for medical expenses incurred in Australia, not overseas.

-The practice of going overseas for cosmetic surgery, commonly referred to as medical tourism, is on the rise in Australia.
+The practice of going overseas for cosmetic surgery commonly referred to as medical tourism, is on the rise in Australia.
 However, health insurance doesn’t cover overseas cosmetic surgery costs for a couple of reasons.

-The first reason is because Australian private health insurance will only cover you in Australia.
+The first reason is that Australian private health insurance will only cover you in Australia.
 The second reason is that health insurance only covers services for which Medicare pays a benefit, and Medicare doesn’t pay any benefits for surgery conducted for purely cosmetic purposes.
 So if you’re planning on going overseas to go under the knife, don’t expect your health fund to cover the costs.

 Travel insurance is the first port of call when looking for protection against the cost of overseas medical expenses.
 Travel insurance policies provide cover for emergency hospital and medical expenses you may incur while overseas, including things like hospital accommodation, surgical fees and even ambulance transport.
 Emergency dental costs are typically included as well.
 Travel insurance can also cover additional accommodation and travel costs that arise if you have to remain overseas for longer than planned due to medical reasons.